decaporg/decap-cms/website/site/content/docs/configuration-options.md

 - `toml`: parses and saves files as TOML-formatted data files; saves with `toml` extension by default
 - `json`: parses and saves files as JSON-formatted data files; saves with `json` extension by default
 - `frontmatter`: parses files and saves files with data frontmatter followed by an unparsed body text (edited using a `body` field); saves with `md` extension by default; default for collections that can't be inferred.
 Collections with `frontmatter` format (either inferred or explicitly set) can parse files with frontmatter in YAML, TOML, or JSON format.
 However, they will be saved with YAML frontmatter.
-- `yaml-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved only as YAML, followed by unparsed body text
+- `yaml-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved only as YAML, followed by unparsed body text.
+The default delimiter for this option is  `---`.
-- `toml-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved only as TOML, followed by unparsed body text
+- `toml-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved only as TOML, followed by unparsed body text.
+The default delimiter for this option is  `+++`.
-- `json-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved as JSON, followed by unparsed body text
+- `json-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved as JSON, followed by unparsed body text.
+The default delimiter for this option is  `{` `}`.

-The explicit `yaml-frontmatter`, `toml-frontmatter`, and `json-frontmatter` formats above do not currently support custom delimiters.
-We use `---` for YAML, `+++` for TOML, and `{` `}` for JSON.
-If a file has frontmatter inside other delimiters it will be included as part of the body text.
+`frontmatter_delimiter`: if you have an explicit frontmatter format declared, this option allows you to specify a custom delimiter like `~~~`.

 ### `slug`